leago62/leago62.github.io/projects/Coursework-Bioinf.md

 In the bioinformatics lab class, we learned how to use bioinformatics tools to analyze data in different situations with an emphasis on using genetic data.
 Some of the topics we covered include alignment, variant calling, assembly, GWAS, differential expression, motif finding, and protein sequencing.
+The data we used came from various experiments such as NGS, RNA-seq, ChIP-seq, and scRNA-seq.
 Here is a partial list of tools we used in the class:
-- samtools
 - BWA-MEM
-- Varscan
-- sklearn (PCA)
-- plink
-- minima/Spades
-- matplotlib (volcano plots)
 - GO enrichment analysis
 - HOMER
+- IGV
+- Mascot
+- matplotlib (volcano plots and others)
+- minima/Spades
+- plink
+- Pyteomics
+- samtools
 - ScanPy
-- Pyteomics
-- Mascot
+- sklearn (PCA)
-- IGV
+- Varscan

 The end of the quarter project consisted of trying to replicate a couple of the tables and figures in a published paper in small groups.
 We decided to use the